Old Rag: What to Know Before You Tackle This Bucket List Hike

 Select your preferred date (up to 30 days in advance) and number of tickets.
 You may reserve up to four tickets per Recreation.gov account holder per day.

 Once you select your date, you will see how many tickets are available on that date.
 Click, “Request Tickets.”

 You will have 15 minutes to type in your name and location.
 Review the “Need to Know” section at the bottom of the page and check the box to proceed.

 Click the blue “Proceed to Cart” button to reach a Shopping Cart page.
 If all looks correct, click the blue “Proceed to Payment” button.

 Enter your credit card details (no PayPal), then click the blue “Next” button.
 Next, click the blue “Confirm” button.
 A confirmation will be sent to your email account.

 Your ticket will be attached to the email as a PDF with a QR code.
 You can also access the QR code ticket online at www.recreation.gov or in the mobile app.

-I strongly recommend that you screenshot your ticket or print it out as there is no cell service at Old Rag.
+I strongly recommend that you screenshot your ticket or print it out as there is no or little cell phone coverage at Old Rag.